A unifying Bayesian framework for adversarial robustness: A Formal Analysis of Bayesian Adversarial Learning

 This section provides a formal analysis of the probabilistic model underlying the Bayesian Adversarial Learning (BAL) framework \citep{ye2018bayesian}.
-We demonstrate that this framework is based on a set of conditional distributions that are not mathematically consistent with any single, valid joint probability distribution and, thus, does not yield a valid posterior.
-Our critique is formal in nature and does not comment on the empirical utility of the resulting algorithm.
-Rather, we show that the framework is not strictly Bayesian as its proposed sampler does not target a valid posterior distribution.
+We demonstrate that BAL is based on a set of conditional distributions that are not consistent with any single, valid joint probability distribution and, thus, does not yield a valid posterior.
+Our critique is formal in nature and does not comment on the empirical utility of the resulting approach.

-BAL models the problem as a game between a learner and an adversary.
+BAL considers a game between a learner and an adversary.
 Given a clean training set $\mathcal{D}$, the adversary's goal is to generate a perturbed dataset $\tilde{\mathcal{D}}$ to mislead the learner.
 The learner, in turn, seeks to perform robust posterior inference on its model parameters $\theta$.
-To approximate a robust posterior, BAL proposes a Gibbs sampler that alternates between two conditional distributions, each representing one player's strategy: \begin{itemize} \item The {\em Learner's conditional}, which updates the model parameters $\theta$ to {\em minimize} the loss $L$ on the current perturbed dataset $\tilde{\mathcal{D}}$
+To approximate a robust posterior, BAL proposes a Gibbs sampler that alternates between two conditional distributions, each representing one player's strategy: \begin{itemize} \item The {\em learner's conditional}, which updates the model parameters $\theta$ to {\em minimize} the loss $\ell$ on the current perturbed dataset $\tilde{\mathcal{D}}$

-\item The {\em Adversary's conditional}, which generates a perturbed dataset $\tilde{\mathcal{D}}$ to {\em maximize} the same loss $L$
+\item The {\em adversary's conditional}, which generates a perturbed dataset $\tilde{\mathcal{D}}$ to {\em maximize} the same loss $\ell$

 where $c(\tilde{\mathcal{D}}, \mathcal{D})$ is the perturbation cost, and the hyperparameter $\alpha$ balances this cost against the learner's loss.

 \end{itemize} We prove that these two conditionals are inconsistent.